Hg03/fullstack/{{cookiecutter.project_slug}}/README.md

 Ready to launch?
 Follow these simple steps:

 1. 📋 Use this repo as a **template**
-2. 📌 Replace `fullstack` keyword with your required project name.
-   1. src/`fullstack` directory name.
-   2. `packages = ["src/spotify_churn_system"]` at pyproject.toml
-   3. import `fullstack` as a module.
-4. 🚀 Start the Docker service
+2. 🚀 Start the Docker service
-5. 🏗️ Build the container:
+3. 🏗️ Build the container:

    ```bash
    docker build -t <container_name> -f dockerfile .